Thomas Hooker (politician)

 Thomas Hooker is a Republican politician from the U.S. state of Michigan.
 He is currently a member of the Michigan House of Representatives, representing the 77th District which covers the city of Wyoming and Byron Township.
-Representative Hooker was elected in 2010 and is currently serving his third term as a State Representative.
+Hooker was elected in 2010 and is currently serving his third term as a State Representative.
 Prior to becoming a member of the Michigan House, Hooker was a school teacher in the Byron Center School District for 37 years.
 He is being term-limited in 2016, and on August 2, 2016, he won the primary race to be the Republican nominee for Byron Township Supervisor.

 Education

-Representative Hooker earned a bachelor's degree from Grand Valley State University and a master's degree from Western Michigan University.
+Hooker earned a bachelor's degree from Grand Valley State University and a master's degree from Western Michigan University.